 In this context, in 2015, at the landmark Paris Climate Conference, Triodos Bank co-signed the Dutch Carbon Pledge to measure and disclose its greenhouse gas, or carbon emissions, and to ensure these emissions remained in line with the ambitions of the Paris Agreement.
 The initiative launched the Partnership for Carbon Accounting Financials (PCAF), a collaboration between Dutch financial institutions which has evolved into the Global GHG Accounting and Reporting Standard for the Financial Industry.
 Widespread adoption of the global PCAF standard will allow stakeholders to compare the GHG emissions of banks and other financial institutions.
 Triodos Bank played a catalytic role in these developments and is still actively taking part in the development and advocacy of the methodology.
 As one of the first banks to report in this way, we actively collaborate with our partners to encourage others to do the same.

 CO2 emissions avoided as a result of sustainable energy projects financed by Triodos Bank

-As our main impact in the economy and society stems from our loans and investments, PCAF's harmonised approach on carbon accounting focuses on measuring the carbon footprint of loans and investments.
-Triodos Bank implemented the PCAF methodology for the first time in 2018 and extended the scope of our carbon accounting to 100% of our loans and funds’ investments in 2019.
+As our main impact in the economy and society stems from our loans and investments, PCAF's harmonised approach focuses on measuring the carbon footprint of these asset classes.
+Triodos Bank implemented and reported on the PCAF methodology for the first time in 2018 and has disclosed the carbon accounting of 100% of our loans and funds’ investments since 2019.

-By mapping the emissions per asset class, we can see our current hotspots within our portfolio.
-This provides useful guidance for steering a (long-term) strategy that is in line with the Paris Agreement via the Science Based Targets initiative (SBTi).
+By mapping emissions per asset class, we can identify current hotspots within our portfolio.
+This provided useful guidance when setting the science-based targets following the Science Based Targets initiative (SBTi) and helps us navigate a long-term strategy that is in line with the Paris Agreement.

-For readers with a more detailed interest, a separate methodology report on how the PCAF standard was applied to this portfolio is available on our website.
+For readers with a more detailed interest, a separate GHG accounting methodology report on how the PCAF standard was applied to our portfolio is available on our website.